-The landscape around alternative metrics (altmetrics) has evolved rapidly.
+The landscape around research metrics has evolved rapidly.
 It has gone from an #altmetrics twitter hashtag in 2011 to a key component in research evaluation at many institutions.
-These modern metrics that move beyond citation counts and journal impact factor are here to stay.
+These new research metrics that move beyond citation counts and journal impact factor are here to stay.

 Examples of each type are: